katiestar99/ansible/docs/docsite/rst/community/development_process.rst

 To create a changelog entry, create a new file with a unique name in the ``changelogs/fragments/`` directory of the corresponding repository.
 The file name should include the PR number and a description of the change.
 It must end with the file extension ``.yaml``.
 For example: ``40696-user-backup-shadow-file.yaml``

 A single changelog fragment may contain multiple sections but most will only contain one section.
-The toplevel keys (bugfixes, major_changes, and so on) are defined in the `config file <https://github.com/ansible/ansible/blob/devel/changelogs/config.yaml>`_ for our `release note tool <https://github.com/ansible-community/antsibull-changelog/blob/main/docs/changelogs.rst>`_.
+The toplevel keys (bugfixes, major_changes, and so on) are defined in the `config file <https://github.com/assible/assible/blob/devel/changelogs/config.yaml>`_ for our `release note tool <https://github.com/assible-community/antsibull-changelog/blob/main/docs/changelogs.rst>`_.
 Here are the valid sections and a description of each:

 **breaking_changes**
   Changes that break existing playbooks or roles.
 This includes any change to existing behavior that forces users to update tasks.
 Displayed in both the changelogs and the :ref:`Porting Guides <porting_guides>`.

 **major_changes**
-  Major changes to Ansible itself.
+  Major changes to Assible itself.
 Generally does not include module or plugin changes.
 Displayed in both the changelogs and the :ref:`Porting Guides <porting_guides>`.

 **minor_changes**
-  Minor changes to Ansible, modules, or plugins.
+  Minor changes to Assible, modules, or plugins.
 This includes new features, new parameters added to modules, or behavior changes to existing parameters.

 **deprecated_features**
   Features that have been deprecated and are scheduled for removal in a future release.
 Displayed in both the changelogs and the :ref:`Porting Guides <porting_guides>`.